-Minimum expectations for this endorsement are 20 credits from a specific set of five courses.
-These can be completed at Evergreen or elsewhere for entrance into MiT.
-At Evergreen, the courses are offered in a sequence beginning one summer and concluding the next.
+Minimum expectations for this endorsement are 20 credits from a specific set of courses at Evergreen or equivalent courses at other institutions.
+At Evergreen, the courses are offered in a sequence beginning in fall 2011 and concluding in spring 2012.
 For information, contact the MiT advisor.
 For MiT admissions purposes, another endorsement is required with this endorsement, preferably from a content endorsement such as elementary education, science, math or social studies.